About the Test

 Purpose of the test

-Folate testing is most commonly performed to check for a folate deficiency, which means low levels of folate.
+Folate testing is most commonly performed to check for a folate deficiency, which means low levels of the nutrient.
 Your health care provider may order a folate test to follow up on an abnormal blood test.
 Testing may also be ordered if you are experiencing symptoms that could be caused by a folate deficiency.

 What does the test measure?